Pentax K-1 vs Sony A7R II

 Studio photographers will appreciate that the Pentax K-1 (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-1 and the A7R II have been discontinued, but can regularly be found used on eBay.
-The A7R II was replaced by the Sony Alpha A7R III, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+Both the K-1 and the A7R II have been discontinued, but can regularly be found used on ebay.
+The A7R II was replaced by the Sony A7R III, while the K-1 was followed by the Pentax K-1 II.
+Further information on the features and operation of the K-1 and A7R II can be found, respectively, in the Pentax K-1 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Pentax K-1 and the Sony A7R II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.